ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-tournament-committee" href="https://osu.ppy.sh/users/3918650">Raphalge</a></p>

 Pooling for official tournaments is not much different from smaller community endeavours.
-The biggest difference is the format; a country-locked 3vs3 format is very uncommon for Taiko.
+The biggest difference is the format; a country-locked 3vs3 format is very uncommon for osu!taiko.
 It makes difficulty balancing a bigger challenge since you need to keep top players engaged without completely stonewalling the weakest links.
 However, with how competitive a lot of matches ended up being, I'd say things turned out quite nicely!

 As for osu! originals, spitballing ideas with composers is always a ton of fun!
 Especially when things immediately click.
 Quarkee's HYPER PSY2K for example was just a simple 2-step process of "hey quarkee do you wanna make a fast psytrance thing?" -> "yeah sounds cool" and then receiving an absolute banger a month later.
 I think we put people on pedestals too often, because I've found that the most grounded exchanges often yield the best results.

 Building on that, I'd like to tell future mappoolers to not think they're unqualified or overthink things.
 You will mess up, you will feel like an idiot and you will take mappool feedback too personally.
 It's proof that you care about the product and people having a good time, and it's only through failures that we gain experience and grow stronger.
-Don't be afraid to throw your dart at the board—even if it ends up breaking something.
+Don't be afraid to throw your dart at the board — even if it ends up breaking something.

 </div>